PLAN OF THE CASTLE

 Not only is it a historic monument but also a working military

-establishment where the Scottish Division headquarters are based.
+establishment where the Scottish Division headquarters are

-Archaeological evidence suggests that the first settlers on this
+Archaeological evidence suggests that the first settlers on

-of this commanding and defendable site.
+strategic significance of this commanding and defendable site.

 the middle ages this had developed into a mighty fortification

 Throughout the ages the castle was continually besieged, held

 by the English as well as the Scottish, but always to rise

 again.
 Badly damaged many times this why the castle now hosts